Skip to main content

 Failure codes

-When an attempt is rejected, the webhook payload’s data.failure_code tells you which gate failed:
+When an attempt is not confirmed, the webhook payload’s data.failure_code tells you which gate did not confirm:

 CodeMeaning

-passport_authenticity_failedPassive auth failed — the SOD signature, the DSC chain, a data-group hash, or CRL revocation rejected the document.
+document_authenticity_failedPassive auth failed — the SOD signature, the DSC chain, a data-group hash, or CRL revocation did not confirm the document.

-selfie_face_mismatchThe face matcher rejected the selfie against the on-chip portrait.
+selfie_face_mismatchThe biometric verifier could not confirm the selfie against the on-chip portrait.

 session_expiredThe session ran past its 60-minute window before this attempt could finish.